-That last bit is the key - Lers Ros does a great job with the classics for less adventurous Thai eaters, but also has a huge selection of “out there” options for those looking to experiment.
-In fact, we’d argue it’s essential that you order at least one completely new dish every time you go, preferably with a main protein that seems a little freaky.
+That last bit is the key - Lers Ros does a great job with the classics for less adventurous Thai eaters, but also has a huge selection of options for those looking to experiment.
+In fact, we’d argue it’s essential that you order at least one completely new dish every time you go, preferably with a main protein you haven't tried before.

 It’s through this process that we’ve discovered some of our favorites - the alligator comes to mind - and we find something new and awesome with each visit.
 The menu is so gigantic that it might take 50 visits to cover it all.
 And then you’ve got to get after the specials.
 We laid out our favorites in the Food Rundown below, but there are probably 20 other items we’ve tried and enjoyed.

 Lers Ros, we salute you.
 We always walk out stuffed, stimulated, and satisfied, with our wallets largely unharmed.
 Very few restaurants come through on all these dimensions.
 More should.

 A Thai meal without a nice papaya salad is barely a Thai meal at all.
 The raw crab takes this one in a distinctly San Franciscan direction.

 Fried pork spareribs?
 Who’s going to say no to that?